hydrogen-dev/raindrop-ui-web/backend/README.md

 The backend also integrates with a basic sqlite database in `database/`.
 This database is created automatically when the backend is initialized, and is accessed via API calls from the frontend.

 ## Setup
-First, inform the backend of your secret Hydro API credentials.
-Open `.env.example`, update it with the appropriate values per the [Raindrop SDK](https://github.com/hydrogen-dev/raindrop-sdk-js), and rename it to `.env`.
-This ensures that your backend can appropriately authenticate with the Hydro API.

-Next:
+- Open `.env.example`, and enter your Hydro API credentials. `clientId` and `clientSecret` are your OAuth credentials for the Hydro API, an `applicationId` will be assigned to you on the Hydrogen Platform developer portal, and `hydroEnvironment` will be either `Sandbox` or `Production`.
+For more information, see the [Raindrop SDK](https://github.com/hydrogen-dev/raindrop-sdk-js).
+When you're finished, rename the file to `.env`.
 - `npm install`
 - `npm start`